ParnabBasak/Group3_Hackathon/Install.md

 4. Run Node_Services Server
   ```
     i.   cd <Path to your local Node_Server folder>
     ii.  npm install
-    iii.Verify the host and port that mongoDB instance is running on.
+    iii.
+Verify the host and port that mongoDB instance is running on.
 If the host and port are other that
          localhost and 27017, then change the corresponsing seeting in .env (under Node_Services folder
          accordingly
     iv.
 Change directory to the following path /Node_Services/uploads.
 Find the absolute path of this
          folder.Copy the path.
     v.
 Go to the .env file (in the folder Node_Services) and paste the path to the value UPLOAD_FILE_DIR
     vi.
 Verify that the last line looks like
           UPLOAD_FILE_DIR=<Your local absolute path to ./Node_Services/uploads folder>
     vii.
 Run npm start and verify that the following lines show
                Listening on port 3000
                DB Connected!